runpod/docs/docs/serverless/workers/custom-worker.md

 9. Leave the rest of the settings at their defaults.
 10. Click **Create Endpoint**.

-The system will automatically build your Docker image from the specified GitHub repository and deploy your endpoint.
+The system will automatically build your Docker image from the specified GitHub repository and deploy your worker image.

 You should be automatically redirected to a dedicated detail page for your new endpoint.

 :::note

 For more information on GitHub integration, [read more here](/serverless/github-integration).

 :::

-## Step 8: Test your endpoint on RunPod
+## Step 8: Test your worker

-To test your endpoint, click the **Requests** tab in the endpoint detail page:
+To test your worker, click the **Requests** tab in the endpoint detail page:

 <img src="/img/docs/serverless-get-started-endpoint-details.png" width="900" alt="Screenshot of the endpoint details page."/>